 We have partnered with a company called Inceptia who will walk students through this verification and special or unusual circumstance process.
 Additional information might also be requested in some cases by a Financial Aid Administrator in order to clear conflicting information reported on the FAFSA.
 Students are notified by SCSU e-mail if additional information is required.

-The Office of Financial Aid and Scholarships generally begins mailing award notification during the month of November for new incoming students and March for continuing students.
+The Office of Financial Aid and Scholarships generally begin sending award notification during mid-to-late December for new incoming students and by mid-March for continuing students.
+This timeline is subject to change.

 Federal financial aid is not available for the Winter and Spring intersessions.
 For those sessions, you have the option to pay out-of-pocket or use a private loan.

-To determine your eligibility for Summer aid, you must complete a FAFSA for the current award year and be registered for summer.
+To determine your eligibility for Summer aid, you must complete a FAFSA for the current award year and be registered for summer courses.
 Students who wish to be awarded before registration can file a SCSU Summer Financial Aid Application to indicate how many credits they plan on taking.
 Students must be enrolled in at least half-time status in order to receive aid for Summer (6 credits for Undergraduates and 4.5 for Graduates.
-The Summer Aid application will be available in March and must be submitted no later than the first of May.
+The Summer Aid application will be available in March and must be submitted no later than May 1.

 Yes.
 You must pay your bill on time.
 If your financial aid is not credited to your university account by the payment due date, you are required to pay the bill.
 The fall semester bill is due on July 15th and the spring semester bill is due on December 15th.

-Please allow three to five business days for processing.
-We ask that you not re-submit documents unless requested because it can slow down the processing time.
-Thank you for understanding.
+Please allow up to five business days for processing.
+We ask that you do not re-submit documents unless requested because it can slow down the processing time.

 If you cannot answer 'Yes' to any question under Step Three (questions 46 - 58) listed here: Dependency Section, then you must provide your parents' information on your FAFSA.
-If you feel extenuating circumstances exist that prevent you from including your parents' information, then please contact our office to speak with a financial aid counselor.
+If you feel extenuating circumstances exist that prevent you from including your parents' information, then please visit the Special or Unusual Circumstances page for additional information.

 The following sixth year professional diplomas and certificate programs are not eligible for federal financial aid.
 Therefore, students enrolled in one of the following programs cannot receive financial aid and must make payment arrangements with the Student Accounts Office or secure a private loan.

-Financial Aid can be used to cover courses that count towards a student’s degree program as long as the student maintains at least half-time status each semester.
+Financial Aid can be used to cover only the courses that count towards a student’s program of study.

 A transfer monitoring hold is something that Financial Aid offices use to ensure the most up to date financial aid history is reviewed with the U.S. Department of Education.
 This helps guarantee accurate financial aid awards for students.
 No action is needed on behalf of the student but please note, the hold will prevent a student's aid from disbursing for 7 days.